Aku Louhimies: Television projects

 Louhimies has also directed several television projects, among others the multiple awards-winning television series Fragments (2003).

+In 2023 he directed series Conflict, that he has created with Andrei Alén.
+In Conflict a small, Finnish seaside town is preparing to celebrate midsummer's eve, when an unknown enemy invades the peninsula.
+The series has an international cast and it was released in November 2024.The series has been very popular since the beginning, with over one million viewers first week and it won a prize for the best drama and best direction, at the Finnish National Television Awards.It has an international distribution by Keshet.
+In 2023 Louhimies also directed The Inheritance (TV series) for Channel 5, starring Gaynor Faye, Larry Lamb, Robert James-Collier, Jemima Rooper and Samantha Bond.

-In 2019 Louhimies directed a whole season of an English language thriller series Rig 45 which will air in 2020.
+In 2019 Louhimies directed a season of an English language thriller series Rig 45 which aired in 2020.
 Starring Rune Temte, Filip Berg, Andrei Alén and Natalie Gumede.
 ‘Rig 45’ is one of NENT Group’s most successful original series.

-In 2016 Louhimies made his international breakthrough by directing the serial drama Rebellion for Irish broadcaster RTÉ and Netflix.
+In 2016 Louhimies made his international breakthrough by directing the serial drama Rebellion for Irish broadcaster RTÉ and Netflix, starring Charlie Murphy (actress), Brian Gleeson (actor), Ruth Bradley, Sarah Greene (actress), Michelle Fairley, Niamh Cusack and Ian McElhinney.
 The five-part television mini-series depicts fictional characters in Dublin during the 1916 Rising and it was commemorating the 100th Anniversary of the Easter Rising.
 The 5 parts of the series are Young Guns, To Arms, Under Siege, Surrender and The Reckoning.
 The series premiered on SundanceTV in the US, on April 24, 2016 and on YLE (Finnish Broadcasting Service), on June 1, 2016.
 The series is available on Netflix worldwide, except in Ireland and Finland.